The workspace is your starting point for creating systems. It is always empty when a server is started.

 Load a system

 One or more systems can be loaded in the workspace.
-To load a new system show the side panels and click on the '+' button on the right of the workspace explorer.
+To load a new system show the side panels and click on the Load button on the left of the workspace explorer.

 The system browser will appear on the right side of the workspace.
 There you can browse the systems and use the searching tool if needed.
 Your private systems and all public systems are available.